Call for Pilot Project proposals 2024

 Requirements

-• Filled application form below submitted along with the project proposal and PI signatures before the deadline (to be announced in summer 2024).
+- Filled application form (s. below) submitted along with the project proposal and PI signatures before 31st December.

 Proposal guidelines